 The last step to starting a real estate holding company is closing on the property.

 This closing is when the deed to the property switches names and the new owner gets the keys to the property at something called a settlement.
-This usually takes about 60 to 90 minutes and is generally conducted at a title company or realtor’s office.
+This usually takes about 60 to 90 minutes and is generally conducted at a title company or real estate agent’s office.

 Prior to closing, you will have your financing in place and the mortgage company will give you a copy of your closing costs, so you know what to expect at settlement.
 You will be required to bring certified funds, your identification, proof of property insurance if you’re financing the property, and your checkbook for any additional expenses.

 A closing is the same regardless of whether you are purchasing the property in your name or an LLC’s name.
 The proceedings are the same but the required paperwork is different.
 For example, the title company will need a copy of your articles of organization and your operating agreement to verify the members of the LLC.
 This is mostly done to prevent fraud.